IshaqScripts/IshaqScripts/README.md

 - 👋 Hi, I’m Ishaq Ahmed
-- 👀 I’m interested in CI/CD
+- 👀 interested in CI/CD
-- 🌱 I’m currently learning DEVOPS
-- 💞️ I’m looking to collaborate on CI/CD projects
 - 📫 How to reach me https://github.com/IshaqScripts
 <!---
 IshaqScripts/IshaqScripts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.